brenoroosevelt/habemus/index.md

 ## Registering services

 Containers are typically implementations of the Service Locator pattern.
-To register your services just call the method `add(string $id, $value)`, like this:
+To register your services just call the `add(string $id, $value)` method, like this:

 ```php
 <?php